How to Verify a Quantum Computation

-\begin{defn} Let $\mathcal{S} = \{\cS_1, \ldots ,\cS_\ell\}$ where $\cS_i = \{\rho_1, \ldots ,\rho_{\ell_i}\}$ $(i=1, \ldots ,\ell)$ is a set of density operators.
-A $\cS$-\emph{Quantum Prover Interactive Proof System for a promise problem $\Pi = (\Pi_Y, \Pi_N)$} is an interactive proof system with a verifier $V$ that runs in classical probabilistic polynomial time, augmented with the capacity to randomly generate states in each of $\cS_1, \ldots ,\cS_\ell$ (upon generation, these states are immediately sent to the prover, with its index $ i \in \{1, \ldots ,\ell\}$ known to the verifier).
-The verifier~$V$ interacts with a prover~$P$ such that: \looseness=-1 \begin{itemize} \item (Completeness) if~$x \in \Pi_Y$, there exists a quantum polynomial-time prover (called an honest prover) such that the verifier accepts with probability $p \geq {2}/{3}$; \item (Soundness) if $x \in \Pi_N$, no prover (even unbounded) can convince $V$ to accept with probability $p \geq 1/3$. \end{itemize} \end{defn} The class of promise problems having an $\cS$-quantum interactive proof systems is denoted~$\QPIP_\cS$.
-Note that by standard amplification, the class $\QPIP_\cS$ is unchanged if we replace the completeness parameter $c$ and soundness parameter~$s$ by any values, as long as $c-s > \frac{1}{\poly(n)}$.
+\begin{definition} Let $\mathcal{S} = \{\calS_1, \ldots ,\calS_\ell\}$ where $\calS_i = \{\rho_1, \ldots ,\rho_{\ell_i}\}$ $(i=1, \ldots ,\ell)$ is a set of density operators.
+A $\calS$-\emph{quantum-prover Interactive Proof System for a promise problem $\Pi = (\Pi_Y, \Pi_N)$} is an interactive proof system with a verifier $V$ that runs in classical probabilistic polynomial time, augmented with the capacity to randomly generate states in each of $\calS_1, \ldots ,\calS_\ell$ (upon generation, these states are immediately sent to the prover, with the index $ i \in \{1, \ldots ,\ell\}$ known to the verifier and prover, and the index $ j \in \{1, \ldots ,\ell_i\}$ known to the verifier only).
+The interaction of the verifier $V$ and the prover $P$ satisfies the following conditions. \begin{itemize} \item (Completeness) if~$x \in \Pi_Y$, there exists a quantum polynomial-time prover (called an honest prover) such that the verifier accepts with probability $p \geq {2}/{3}$; \item (Soundness) if $x \in \Pi_N$, no prover (even unbounded) can convince $V$ to accept with probability $p \geq 1/3$. \end{itemize} \end{definition} The class of promise problems having an $\calS$-quantum interactive proof systems is denoted~$\QPIP_\calS$.
+Note that by standard amplification, the class $\QPIP_\calS$ is unchanged if we replace the completeness parameter $c$ and soundness parameter~$s$ by any values, as long as $c-s > {1}/{\poly(n)}$.

-Comparing our definition of $\QPIP_\cS$ to the class of quantum prover interactive proof systems ($\QPIP$) as given in~\cite{ABE10}, we note that we have made some modifications and clarifications, namely that the verifier in $\QPIP_\cS$ does not have any quantum memory and does not perform any gates ($\QPIP$ allows a verifier that stores and operates on a quantum register of a constant number,~$c$, of qubits), and that soundness holds against unbounded provers.
+Comparing our definition of $\QPIP_\calS$ to the class of quantum-prover interactive proof systems ($\QPIP$) as given in~\cite{ABE10}, we note that we have made some modifications and clarifications, namely that the verifier in $\QPIP_\calS$ does not have any quantum memory and does not perform any gates ($\QPIP$ allows a verifier that stores and operates on a quantum register of a constant number of qubits), and that soundness holds against unbounded provers.